Linear Dependent Type Theory for Quantum Programming Languages: Dependently typed Proto-Quipper

 \section{Dependently typed Proto-Quipper}

-The type system we defined in Section~\ref{abstract} is abstract.
-For example, there is no mention of quantum data types, concrete representation of quantum circuits, circuit boxing and unboxing.
-This is because the language is derived directly from the general semantics of Section~\ref{model}.
+The type system we defined in Section~\ref{abstract} is an abstract language derived directly from the general categorical structure of state-parameter fibrations.
+It is therefore not equipped with concrete features of a particular instance of a fibration--- such as quantum data types, quantum circuits, and circuit boxing and unboxing.

 In this section we show how to support programming quantum circuits.
 On the semantic side, this means that we will work with a concrete state-parameter fibration, i.e., $\sharp : \mbbar \to \Set$.
 On the syntactic side, this means that we will extend the type system of Section~\ref{abstract} with several constructs to work with quantum circuits.
 We call the resulting type system ``dependently typed Proto-Quipper'', or sometimes Proto-Quipper-D.